Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Results

 The equations describing the landscapes for these classes are based on the normal forms of the elementary catastrophes.
 In other words, one takes the unfolding of a sufficiently high dimension and adjusts the parameters of terms to match the behavior of the decision graph.
 For example, the elliptic umbilic $\tilde{V} = a y^3 - b x^2 y + cx^2 + dy^2 + ky + fx$ serves as the starting point for writing out the landscapes described below (the corresponding equations are shown in Figure \ref{bifurcation diagrams}) \cite{rand2021geometry}.
 The landscapes below are found by modifying this normal form in two ways.
 The first modification is to add higher-order even terms ( $x^4$, $y^4$, $x^6$, $y^6$) so that $\tilde{V}\rightarrow \infty$ as $x\rightarrow\infty$ or $y\rightarrow\infty$.
 This puts the system in a potential well so that it doesn't escape to infinity.
 The second modification is to choose the coefficients of each higher-order term ($a, b, c, d$) to match the behavior of the chosen decision graph.
 After this adjustment, the only bifurcation parameters are the coefficients of the linear terms $f, k$.
 These represent the two parameters controlled by signals received by the cell.
 Their effect mathematically is to tilt the landscape along each of the axes.
 As shown in Figure \ref{bifurcation diagrams}B for the case of the triple cusp landscape, tilting along the $y$-axis corresponds to a change in $k$ that destabilizes the initial attractor basin.
 A change in $f$ tilts the landscapes along the $x$-axis which biases the decision towards one of the final two fates.

-It is possible to define these parameters explicitly: for example, one could define each one as a function of the amount of Notch ligand produced by a cell's neighbors and received by a cell's receptors.
-However, for the purposes of this paper, we do not explicitly define $f, k$.
-For the sake of generality, we define them as abstract parameters that determine the stability of attractors.
-In simulations, we control these variables manually, as described in the Supplementary Information section \ref{S-signal dynamics}.
+The parameters $f$ and $k$ can be defined explicitly in terms of biological signals; for example, each could be a function of the Notch ligand produced by a cell's neighbors and received by its receptors (see the section on spatial patterning below).
+For most of the examples in this paper, however, we leave $f$ and $k$ as abstract parameters that determine the stability of attractors and control them manually in simulations, as described in Supplementary Information section \ref{S-signal dynamics}.